Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Algorithm for Early Source Detection

 Based on the typical field cadence and the number of points per light curve we can assess the best SW size.
 We emphasize here that, while we focus in this paper on finding known categories of fast evolving transients (e.g., GRB afterglows, kilonovae, etc.) the FTF algorithm can be easily customized for different or novel types of variable phenomena by changing the sliding window size (Figure \ref{counthistograms}) and the slope threshold (Figure \ref{slopehistograms}); searches for new types of fast-evolving transients is an important focus of DWF and we will us the FTF to pursue these targets in the future.

 In Figure \ref{counthistograms}, we present the histograms of the number of data points present in each light curve for all of the fields and runs analyzed in this work, for both the ``real-time'' and ``post-run'' data.
+The data points for both the real-time and post-run are generated by forced photometry.
+In the real-time data, aperture photometry of one full-width half-max was forced on the coordinates of sources that contained a residual following an image subtraction.
+In the post-run data, automatically calculated apertures were forced on the coordinates of all sources $1.5\sigma$ greater than the background.
 The red dashed line in Figure \ref{counthistograms} represents our choice of a SW=5; this avoids the predominance of noisy light curves (${\rm SW} \ll5$) and mitigates the risk of averaging over rapidly rising and falling light curves or flares with larger windows (${\rm SW} \gg 5$).

 Over each sliding window, we compute a simple linear fit, $g = \alpha t + g_0$ (where $g$ is the observed magnitude, $t$ is the time in minutes from the first observation, $\alpha$ is the temporal decay index, and $g_0$ is the intercept), and return the slope and its uncertainty.
+We do not perform our fit using uncertainties in the photometry for reasons of efficiency.

 A histogram of the slopes of each window from real-time and post-processed fields is plotted in the two graphs in Figure \ref{slopehistograms}.
 We find that the distributions of slopes is well-modeled with a Laplace Distribution, represented by the probability density function